-August 1st sees the turning of the wheel celebration called Lammas.
+August 1st sees the turning of the wheel with the celebration called Lammas.
 Wicca, Pagans, and Witches have what is called Sabbats.
 There are four major ones that are fire festivals.
-In the old day’s villagers used to gather at these festivals making large bonfires as well as fests that were prepared by everyone.
+In the old day’s villagers used to gather at these festivals making large bonfires as well as feasts that were prepared by everyone.
 Then there are the smaller ones that are celebrated on the solstice or equinox.

 Lammas is one of the three harvest festivals that are celebrated.
-As we know that many cultures before the spread of Christianity were based on the season.
+As we know that many cultures before the spread of Christianity were based on the seasons.
 Many of the Gods and Goddesses were worshiped and given thanks too for good crops and healthy animals so the villagers may survive the winter months with plenty of food.

-I am of Anglo Saxon origin from England, and it was the Anglo Saxons who used the word Lammas.
+I am of Anglo-Saxon origin from England, and it was the Anglo Saxons who used the word Lammas.
 It means loaf mass.
 This is the time of year when the wheat crops were being harvested and may people were making lots of breads.
 This festival is also known as Lughnasadh (pronounced loo-nas-saa) which was named in honour of the Celtic Sun God Lugh.

 Whichever, you are drawn to call this celebration the premise is the same in that it is a time to celebrate the earth and the bounty of food it has produced through the summer months.
-The Oak King and Goddess have worked together to produce a harvest and the Oak God begins to lose his strength as it will not be long before the Holly God once again takes over.
+The Oak King and Goddess have worked together to produce a harvest and the Oak King begins to lose his strength as it will not be long before the Holly King once again takes over.